joonalaurila0/hotelapp/README.md

 <p>Service discovery is implemented through Spring Cloud Eureka.
 Services register themselves to the registry, other services can obtain the location of a service instance by querying the service registry, which knows locations of all service instances.</p>

-* API Gateway (Spring Cloud Gateway)

-<p>Service routing is done through Spring Cloud Gateway, to provide single entry point for all of the services.
-Implements API Gateway pattern, all the traffic routes through API Gateway and the gateway will route the requests to the appropriate services.</p>

 * Distributed Tracing Server (Zipkin)

 <p>Distributed tracing is implemented through Zipkin, Spring Cloud Sleuth and ELK Stack to provide log correlation, log aggregation and tracing. server for the application, provides monitoring across all of the microservices.</p>

-* Payment Service

-<p>Handles payments, cancels reservations if payment fails, completes if payment succeeds.</p>

 * Hotel Service (Apache Cassandra)